superstar1205/smileright/README.md

 This is Anuglar project

 # SmileLight
-I worked with Mr. Steven who funderand director of smilelight company and it's dentis website and build by angular and Node.
+I worked with Mr. Steven who funderand director of SMILE RIGHT PTY LTD and it's dentis website and build by angular and Node.

 # how to run the app
 - first u need to install nodejs v12 , download it from the [link](https://nodejs.org/dist/latest-v12.x/).